tenzir/tenzir/web/docs/develop-vast/write-a-plugin.md

 code.
 This ensures that your plugin always uses the recommended defaults.
 Non-static installations of VAST contain the `VASTRegisterPlugin.cmake` modules.

-If present in the plugin source directory, the build scaffolding automatically installs `<plugin>.yaml.example` files, commenting out every line so the file has no effect.
-This serves as documentation for operators that can modify the installed file in-place.

-Similarly, the build scaffolding installs files in the `schema` subdirectory automatically such that loading the plugin loads additionally required schema files automatically.

-If a README.md and CHANGELOG.md are available, these file get installed too.
+The typical structure of a plugin directory includes the following files/directories:

+- `README.md`: An overview of the plugin and how to use it.
+- `CHANGELOG.md`: A trail of user-facing changes.
+- `schema/`: new schemas that ship with this plugin.
+- `<plugin>.yaml.example`: the configuration knobs of the plugin.
+We comment out all options by default so that the file serves as reference.
+Users can uncomment specific settings they would like to adapt.

+  The CMake build scaffolding installs all of the above files/directories, if present.

 ## Choose a plugin type